cthr13en/Data-Science-Projects/README.md

+# Civic Dashboard Project
+This project involves designing an interactive dashboard using Shiny (R) to support the Mayor in understanding relationships within civic datasets.
+The dashboard visualizes key metrics and trends to provide actionable insights, enabling strategic planning and data-driven decision-making on critical city issues.
+[View Customer Satisfaction Analysis](https://github.com/cthr13en/Data-Science-Projects/tree/main/Customer%20Satisfaction%20Analysis).
+The finished visualization can be seen at https://cristianthirteen.shinyapps.io/Final_Cristian/

+## R Packages Used
+- `shiny`
+- `leaflet`
+- `ggplot2`
+- `dplyr`
+- `geosphere`
+- `sf`
+- `tidyr`
+- `shinydashboard`
+- `shinythemes`

 # Customer Satisfaction Analysis
 This project analyzes customer satisfaction survey data to gain insights into various aspects of the customer experience.
-The goal is to understand how customer satisfaction can be broken down into different attributes and how these attributes vary across demographic groups such as age, gender, and household income..
+The goal is to understand how customer satisfaction can be broken down into different attributes and how these attributes vary across demographic groups such as age, gender, and household income.
 [View Customer Satisfaction Analysis](https://github.com/cthr13en/Data-Science-Projects/tree/main/Customer%20Satisfaction%20Analysis)

 ## R Packages Used
 - `tidyverse`